 - move or copy macros

-People are usually elated after recording and running their first macro.
+People are usually elated after learning how to record and run an Excel macro for the first time.
 But then the question comes up as to where the macros are stored.
 They are neatly hidden behind a toolbar button.

 - Click the View tab.